How exactly do you say butterfly in Italian?

 La farfalla vola nell’aria e si posa sulla mano del bambino.

-The butterfly flies through the air and rests on the kid’s hand.
+The butterfly flies through the air and rests on the child’s hand.

-A butterfly in Italian can also sfarfallare, meaning to flit about.
+A butterfly in Italian can also sfarfallare, which means to flit about.

 This verb is also used to translate to flicker when talking about dying lightbulbs.